-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver problems (including hepatitis B), diabetes, heart disease, heart failure, psoriasis, multiple sclerosis or any nervous system problem, Wegener granulomatosis, or a history of cancer, seizures, or Guillain-Barré syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver problems (including hepatitis B), diabetes, heart disease, heart failure, psoriasis, multiple sclerosis or any nervous system problem, granulomatosis with polyangiitis, or a history of cancer, seizures, or Guillain-Barré syndrome.
 Tell your doctor if you are allergic to latex.

 - This medicine may cause you to get infections more easily.
 Tell your doctor if you have any type of infection before you start treatment.
 Also tell your doctor if you or a family member has a history of tuberculosis (TB).

 - This medicine may cause the following problems:

 - Increased risk of cancer, including lymphoma, leukemia, and skin cancer

 - Autoimmune problems, including lupus-like syndrome and autoimmune hepatitis